isabella232/advertising-cloud.en/help/integrations/analytics/ids.md

 * `{AdId}` is the [!DNL Microsoft Advertising] unique numeric ID for the creative.
 * `{OrderItemId}` is the [!DNL Microsoft Advertising] numeric ID for the keyword.

-### `AMO ID' Dimension in [!DNL Analytics]
+### AMO ID Dimension in [!DNL Analytics]

-In Analytics reports, you can find `AMO ID' data by searching for the [!UICONTROL AMO ID] dimension and using the [!UICONTROL AMO ID Instance] metric.
-The [!UICONTROL AMO ID] dimension houses all `AMO ID' values captured, whereas the [!UICONTROL AMO ID Instance] metric indicates how often an `AMO ID' value was captured by the site.
+In Analytics reports, you can find AMO ID data by searching for the [!UICONTROL AMO ID] dimension and using the [!UICONTROL AMO ID Instance] metric.
+The [!UICONTROL AMO ID] dimension houses all AMO ID values captured, whereas the [!UICONTROL AMO ID Instance] metric indicates how often an AMO ID value was captured by the site.
 For example, if the same search ad was clicked four times but Analytics tracked seven site entries, then [!UICONTROL AMO ID Instance] would be seven (7) and [!UICONTROL Clicks] would be four (4).

-For any reporting or auditing within [!DNL Analytics], the best practice is to use the `AMO ID' along with its corresponding instance.
+For any reporting or auditing within [!DNL Analytics], the best practice is to use the AMO ID along with its corresponding instance.
 For more information, see "[Data Validation for [!DNL Analytics for Advertising Cloud]](data-variances.md#data-validation)" in "Expected Data Variances Between [!DNL Analytics] and Advertising Cloud."

 ## About Analytics Classifications